databricks/databricks-sdk-py/docs/account/billing/budgets.rst

 .. py:class:: BudgetsAPI

-    These APIs manage budget configuration including notifications for exceeding a budget for a period.
-They can also retrieve the status of each budget.
+    These APIs manage budget configurations for this account.
+Budgets enable you to monitor usage across your account.
+You can set up budgets to either track account-wide spending, or apply filters to track the spending of specific teams, projects, or workspaces.

-    .. py:method:: create(budget: Budget) -> WrappedBudgetWithStatus
+    .. py:method:: create(budget: CreateBudgetConfigurationBudget) -> CreateBudgetConfigurationResponse

         Usage: